gitter-badger/sharedWorkers/README.md

 # Shared Worker
-To see a working result please go directly to: https://antigone2.github.io/ sharedWorkers
+To see a working result please go directly to: https://antigone2.github.io/sharedWorkers

 In this example I would like to demonstrate, how to **share state**  between different pages, or opened windows.

 In the moment the page is optimized only for Firefox web browser.

-##Abstract
+## Description
 I have created a Shared Worker which do nothing but counts - after 0.5s ads 1.

 I have created two web pages to demonstrate, that you can share state after going from one to another, or open new window.

 If you stop/start worker in any window, or on any page, the counting stopes everywhere.

-##Resources
+## Resources
 * [W3S](https://w3c.github.io/workers/#examples-3)
 * [MDN](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker)